rwd2/quakestat_warfork/README.md

 The script has zero options.
 So if you want to change the sorting and filtering you need to edit quakestat.xsl.

-Dependencies are qstat (or quakestat) and libxslt

 # How to use:

-1) Install qstat and libxslt.
+1) Install qstat (or quakestat) and libxslt.
 Chances are you altready have libxslt.

 2) Add this to /etc/qstat.cfg: